 I’ve always loved to journal; I’ve been journaling on-and-off for more than 10 years now.
 When everything seems like a mess, writing things down is a way of calming down your mind.
 It can be hard to put a finger to WHY you’re in a bad mood.
 Journaling lets you think and put your thoughts into words properly.

 It’s also another way to look back at the past you.
-I have an online journal on Penzu.
+I have an online journal on Penzu and a physical notebook.
 Each year, the website sends you an email to see what you wrote in the past.
 According to one journal entry, I struggled with starting university.
 Had I not seen that journal entry, I wouldn’t have remembered that.
 I forget things I write in my journal, I would say, nine out of ten times.
 Reading previous journal entries is a reminder that whatever I’m going through right now, too shall pass, just like everything else.
 It’s a little piece of history.

 5) Cure 5: Go On YouTube